lennyAiko/clenny.tech/src/pages/blog/desire-to-win.md

 Understanding how things work in your environment is a great place to start.
 This way you are able to know what target to set and if available, your competitors.

+It is possible to also notice a thing or two in your environment that can either support or fuel your desire.

 2. **Set your target to conquer**.

 Now that you have a clear picture of your environment, you can set your target to conquer.
 This is what you want to do and how you want to do it.